 The post holder will also demonstrate a passion crisis resolution home treatment team delivery, quality improvement and attitude which respects and values service users' choice and works alongside them and their carers to ensure they are at the centre of care planning.

-Interviews are planned for 15th Aug 2022
+Interviews planned for 9th Oct 2022

 Main duties of the job